nicofirst1/rl_werewolf/README.md

 To install follow the instructions in the [Installation](MarkDowns/Installation.md) markdown.

 ## Journal & Readme
-Most of the deveoping phase in reported in the [Journal](MarkDowns/Journal.md).
+Most of the developing phase in reported in the [Journal](MarkDowns/Journal.md).
 For current and past issue please refer to it.

 In the [enviroment dir](gym_ww/envs) there is a [README](gym_ww/envs/README.md) relative to the developing of each env and the differences between them.